JustynF/PictureADay/README.md

 ## Running Locally

-This project is built on React-Native CLI so make sure you've [set up development environment](https://reactnative.dev/docs/environment-setup).
+This project is built on React-Native CLI so make sure you've [set up the development environment](https://reactnative.dev/docs/environment-setup).

 ```bash
 # clone the project and cd into it